Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 - The questions are fun, challenging and diverse
 - The game gives me a variety of choices per question
-- The game gives me an indication whether I got the right or wrong answer
+- The game will keep track of my score
 - I can add my final score to a leaderboard

 ### Design Choices